-- 76. The responsible entity or the CIS and the custodian should document their relationship and formulate custody arrangements with care and clarify the duties and responsibilities of the various parties to the custodial arrangements.
-These provisions could include, for example: - (a) designated individuals at the CIS or responsible entity authorised to provide instructions: - (b) provisions for termination of the agreement (e.g. from breach of contract); and - (c) (where it is not already provided for under law or as a regulatory requirement) defaults and liability and indemnity provisions as appropriate. - 77.
-As a matter of best practice, any agreement should seek to contain clear provisions concerning the custodian's liability for losses suffered by investors. - 78.
-Where a custodian delegates to a sub-custodian, a written agreement should be in place to document this relationship which should seek to include appropriate liability and indemnity provisions.
-As a general matter, the custodian's liability will not be affected by the fact that it has entrusted to a third party all or some of the assets in its safekeeping.
+72. The responsible entity or the CIS and the custodian should document their relationship and formulate custody arrangements with care and clarify the duties and responsibilities of the various parties to the custodial arrangements.
+Custody arrangements, may include, for example, provisions relating to:

-- 79. Consultation question 17: What should be the scope of a custodian's liability to the responsible entity as its client?
-What should be the scope of a sub-custodian's liability to the master custodian or responsible entity (if any)?
-And what are the appropriate limitations of this liability, if any? - 80.
-While it is not mandatory for regulatory regimes to impose content requirements for such agreements or to impose specific terms in relation to the appointment of the custodian or sub-custodian, it is open to each regime to do so. - 81.
-For example, the regulatory regime may provide, either directly or through mandatory terms in the custody agreement, that the custodian is liable only to the responsible entity or CIS itself for breach of the terms of the agreement or other negligence connected with the performance of its functions.
-Alternatively, as in certain EU countries, the law and the agreement may both provide that the custodian is directly liable to CIS investors and extends beyond breach and negligence to loss of assets, subject to conditions. - 82.
-Principle 8 is designed primarily to address operational risk and in particular, legal and compliance risk.
+- (a) designating individuals at the responsible entity authorised to provide instructions; - (b) terminating the custody agreement in the case of certain events (e.g. from breach of contract); and - (c) where it is not already provided for under law or as a regulatory requirement, defaults and liability and indemnity provisions as appropriate. - 73.
+As a matter of best practice, any agreement should seek to contain clear provisions concerning the custodian's liability for a breach of its duties. - 74.
+Where a custodian delegates to a sub-custodian, a written agreement should be in place to document this relationship (i.e. between the custodian and the sub-custodian as there is typically no contractual agreement between the sub-custodian and the responsible entity) which should seek to include appropriate liability and indemnity provisions.
+As a general matter, the custodian's liability may not be affected by the fact that it has entrusted to a third party all or some of the assets in its custody.22 - 75.
+Regulatory regimes may wish to impose content requirements for such agreements or to impose specific terms in relation to the appointment of the custodian or sub-custodian. - 76.
+For example, the regulatory regime may provide, either directly or through mandatory terms in the custody agreement that the custodian is liable only to the responsible entity or CIS itself for breach of the terms of the agreement or other negligence connected with the performance of its functions in relation to those CIS assets entrusted to it by the responsible entity for safekeeping.
+Alternatively, as in certain EU countries, the law and the agreement may both provide that the custodian is directly liable to CIS investors and extends beyond breach and negligence to loss of assets, subject to conditions.

-Principle 9 - Custody arrangements should be monitored on an ongoing basis for compliance with the terms of the custody agreement.
+Standard 8 - Custody arrangements should be monitored on an ongoing basis for compliance with the terms of the custody agreement.